Yladx/OOP-Project/README.md

 # OOP-Project

 steps to follow
-1. Instal the font nineteennitetyseven and retropix font
+1. Install the font found in resources nineteennitetyseven and retropix font
 2. Download xamp
 3. open xamp and start apache and mysql serven in xamp
 4. then open http://localhost/dashboard/